Hannah Vile, the new Young Person’s Health and Wellbeing Champion for Somerset, is urging young people from across Somerset to have their say.

 Hannah is creating a student voice task group who will meet regularly over the next 8 months to explore young people’s experiences, thoughts and ideas.

 She will also work with schools to investigate the impact of the Health and Wellbeing Framework.
 In September she will report her findings and make recommendations to Public Health and schools to maximise outcomes for young people.

 Public Health and Somerset County Council are committed to the wellbeing of local students and are passionate about using student feedback to do so.

 Coronavirus is a cause of concern and anxiety for everyone, not least young people.
 So, it is now, more important than ever, that young people’s health and wellbeing continues to remain a priority.

-If you are attending a school or college in Somerset and would like to be involved, contact Hannah at [email protected]create new email.
+If you are attending a school or college in Somerset and would like to be involved, contact Hannah at [email protected].